kymmax/flashCSS/README.md

 ## Features
 - Fast to develop website.
 - More freedom to use.
+- Create CSS style from html class name.
-- Compress JS size ~2kb only.
+- Min size ~2 kb only.

 ## How to Use?
 1. Add js on your html.